NDLANO/editorial-frontend/src/components/SlateEditor/plugins/table/README.md

 ### Matrix

 The data structure of a matrix representation is more readable for a human and makes it easier to do manipulations and validate the table format.
 The only reason why need this is because of colspan and rowspan which makes it diffucult to identify which cell is neighbour to which.
 Without it the datastructure of slate would be almost identical to the matrix.

+### Colgroups

+Editing of colgroups is currently done using a html editor.
+It requires the user to have knowledge of html table structures and can easily cause the article to crash (same as the regular HTML editor used in articles).
+Another solution to this would be to create a GUI for creating and removing colgroups, but its more complicated.
+As colgroups are not slate elements, but inserted manually, the serializing and deserializing of it is not straight forward.
+It is handled as a part of the serializing and deserializing of table.